Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 ## File & Folder Structure

+All downloaded and installed game files are stored inside a root folder that you choose in the client settings (Downloads → Download locations).

+### Cross-Platform Client

+The modern client organizes each game and version separately:

+- `<Root>/GameVault/<Title>/Versions/<Version>/Download/`: the downloaded archive
+- `<Root>/GameVault/<Title>/Versions/<Version>/Extraction/`: the extracted files
+- `<Root>/GameVault/<Title>/Versions/<Version>/Installation/`: the installed game

+### Legacy Windows App

+The legacy Windows client uses a flatter layout:

+- `D:/GameVault/Downloads/`: where your downloads are saved.
+For each downloaded game, GameVault generates a new folder in this directory.
+- `D:/GameVault/Installations/`: where your installed games belong.
+For each downloaded game, GameVault generates a new folder in this directory.

 :::note Example
 Let's say you installed GameVault freshly and configured your Root folder path to `D:/` because your D Drive is larger.
 :::

-GameVault will now generate its folder structure.
-When everything is done, your file system will look like this:

-- `D:/GameVault/` - Root Folder
-  - `D:/GameVault/Downloads/` - This folder is where your downloads will be saved.
-For each downloaded game, GameVault generates a new folder in this directory.
-  - `D:/GameVault/Installations/` - This folder is where your installed games belong.
-For each downloaded game, GameVault generates a new folder in this directory.

 ## Downloading Games